offen/docker-volume-backup/docs/reference/index.md

 # for such files, or to configure BACKUP_PRUNING_PREFIX to limit
 # removal to certain files.

-# Define this value to enable automatic rotation of old backups.
+# Pass a positive integer value to enable automatic rotation of old backups.
 The value
 # declares the number of days for which a backup is kept.

-# BACKUP_RETENTION_DAYS="7"
+# BACKUP_RETENTION_DAYS="-1"

 # In case the duration a backup takes fluctuates noticeably in your setup
 # you can adjust this setting to make sure there are no race conditions